 Go along to any competition (archery tournament) and you'll see thousands of pounds of equipment but the sport does not have to be expensive.
 How much you want to spend is entirely in your hands.

 For most archers, the costs are split into four categories:

 AoR refrains from publishing prices on the website because the club operates a number of pricing levels based on your circumstances.
-For example, we have discounted rates for families and pensioners, juniors benefit from lower Archery GB fees and AoR has the option for you to join as full members or as associate members.
+For example, we have discounted rates for pensioners, juniors benefit from lower Archery GB fees and AoR has the option for you to join as full members or as associate members.

 In addition, AoR is a non profit making organisation and prices can fluctuate from time to time based on the membership level, direct costs to the club for facilities, equipment, etc. A higher membership count can see the prices remain static or even fall; conversely, a drop in membership and a rise in costs could see the opposite effect on prices.

 Membership fees are typically reviewed and set at the AGM, but the committee reserves the right to review the finances at any time with adequate notice to members of any impending change.
 At the time of writing, becoming a shooting member at AoR can cost as little as 14p per day for a junior and adult memberships can be as low as just 55p per day (plus Archery GB subscriptions).